babel/website/docs/roadmap.md

 - We just remove `core-js@3` from `@babel/preset-env` in Babel 8, encouraging users to migrate to `babel-plugin-polyfill-corejs3` (which is what `@babel/preset-env` internally uses starting from version 7.10.0)
 - We can keep `core-js@3` support in `@babel/preset-env`, but not migrate it to `@babel/core` when we'll move the transform plugins.

-Whatever path we take, we would like to offer at least one alternative to our users when they'll need to update the `core-js` integration in their configuration. `core-js` is a really good polyfill that ensures the highest possible spec compliancy, but different users might prefer different trade-offs.
+Whichever path we take, we would like to offer at least one alternative to our users when they'll need to update the `core-js` integration in their configuration. `core-js` is a really good polyfill that ensures the highest possible spec compliancy, but users may prefer different trade-offs.

-([Nicolò](https://github.com/nicolo-ribaudo)) is working with [@ljharb](https://github.com/ljharb) to make sure that the [`@es-shims` project](https://github.com/es-shims/) supports at least all the ES2015+ features (we actually aim for ES5+), so that Babel users are free to choose to between at least two alternatives.
+([Nicolò](https://github.com/nicolo-ribaudo)) is working with [@ljharb](https://github.com/ljharb) to make sure that the [`@es-shims` project](https://github.com/es-shims/) supports at least all the ES2015+ features (we actually aim for ES5+), so that Babel users are free to choose to between at least two options.

 This needs to happen _before_ dropping built-in support for `core-js@3`, so that people interested in `es-shims` don't have to migrate twice.